codeneuro/neurofinder/README.md

 [![Join the chat at https://gitter.im/CodeNeuro/neurofinder](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/CodeNeuro/neurofinder?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Benchmarking platform and competition for source extraction from imaging data
+Benchmarking platform and competition for source extraction from imaging data.

+Interactive testing using Docker and Jupyter notebooks.

+Automatic evaluation and cloud deployment using Spark.

 ## submit an algorithm (currently in beta testing)
 1. Sign up for an account on github (if you don't already have one)